1930 San Zenón hurricane: Impact

 Winds of 80 to 100 mi/h were reported on Dominica, with winds of hurricane-force winds reported across the Lesser Antilles.
 The hurricane wrecked crops across the island and destroyed every ship at the harbor, killing two people.
 Rough seas also occurred along the coast of Saint Kitts, and a ship recorded a pressure of 969 mbar near the island.

 In southern Puerto Rico, the winds reached less than hurricane force, which caused minor to moderate damage to plantations.
 Rainfall across the island was dispersed unusually; the maximum amount on the island was over 6 in in Cabo Rojo on the southwestern portion of the island, while the minimum amount was under 1 in at a location in the center of the southern coastline.
 Rainfall reached over 2 in along the northern coast, with totals varying from 1 to 4 in in the mountainous interior.
 The precipitation was considered generally beneficial, due to previously dry conditions across the island.

 On September 3 the storm was a Category 4 when it struck the Dominican Republic capital city of Santo Domingo, leaving a path of destruction around 20 mi wide.
 Wind gusts in the city were estimated from 150 to 200 mph; a gust of 180 mph was recorded by a Pan-American Airways anemometer before it was blown away.
 Similarly, another observation in the capital city recorded winds of 100 mph before the roof it was on was damaged.
 It was estimated as among the strongest hurricanes on record to strike the country.
 Three entire districts of the city were almost completely destroyed, and an Associated Press report indicated "there was [scarcely] a wreck of a wall left standing".
 Overall, the hurricane leveled about half of the entire city.
 Due to its small nature, villagers 75 mi from the landfall location had no knowledge of the storm.
 Heavy rainfall from the storm flooded the Ozama River and increased its flow to 15 mi/h, which prevented boats from traversing the river.
 The passage of the hurricane caused severe damage estimated at $15–$50 million, with the storm considered a major disaster in the area.
 The Red Cross estimated 2,000 people died in the city, with an additional 8,000 injured.
-However, the death toll may never be known, and historians estimate the hurricane left between 2,000 and 8,000 killed.
+Historians estimate the hurricane left between 2,000 and 8,000 killed.